 Remember our good-service continuum?
 It’s in Figure 6 if you need a quick refresh.

 What can you do if you have a complete tangible product (a goods)?
 Well, you can add services.
 Perhaps you jump to being a tangible product with supporting service.
 Or, maybe you change your business model to become a major service with supporting products.
 Vandemerwe and Rada termed this process servitization in their paper “Servitization of Business: Adding Value by Adding Services“.

 You might wonder why you would do this.
 It is mainly for four reasons.
-Firstly, our economies are becomming predominantly service based.
+Firstly, our economies are becoming predominantly service based.
 And, customers increasingly expect and require services.
 Secondly, it has good strategic positioning basis.
 Thirdly we are shifting from just selling to building relationships.
 Services help that relational approach.
 And finally, it forces us to think about what business we are in.
 That opens up more room for innovation.
 And helps us avoid the dreaded marketing myopia.
-Additionally, customers can shift capex to opex.
+Additionally, customers can shift CAPEX to OPEX.